EdmundXie/MSc-Project/README.md

 # MSc-Project
+## Overview
+In this project, we address the problem of scheduling long-running applications (LRAs) in a cluster in order to maximize efficiency and stability.
+We consider a simplified version of the Integer Linear Programming (ILP) problem and use both item-centric and bin-centric heuristic algorithms to solve it.
+We also evaluate the performance of these algorithms using data from Alibaba's open source cluster trace and compare their results to the lower bound of optimal solutions.
+Our ultimate goal is to identify the most suitable algorithm for this specific dataset

 ## Implementation of experiments
 All data are from Alibaba traces which are sampled from one of their production clusters, avaliable on https://tianchi.aliyun.com/dataset/dataDetail?dataId=6287.
 The experiment has three stpes as in following figure.